Dubium0/OceanSimulation/README.md

 ## How to Use / Setup

-*(Add instructions here if you want others to be able to run your project, e.g.:)*
 1. Clone this repository.
 2. Open the project in Unity (specify version, e.g., Unity 202X.X.Xf1).
 3. Open the main scene (e.g., `OceanScene.unity`).